s-mrb/notes.js.basics/README.md

 #### `match(regex)`

-The match() method searches a string for a match against a regular expression, and returns the matches, as an Array object.
+The match() method searches a string for a match against a regular expression, and **returns the matches, as an Array object**.

 ```js
 let text = "The rain in SPAIN stays mainly in the plain";